Skip to article frontmatterSkip to article content

 Image produced in Jupyter

-This function computes the time derivative for the unknowns.
-The actual calculations take place using the matrix shape.
+The following function computes the time derivative for the unknowns which have a vector shape.
+The actual calculations, however, take place using the matrix shape.

 f13_2_heat.m